 Brussels, 27th February 2009

-Competition Commissioner Neelie Kroes said "By facilitating the access of firms to loans, the notified measure is an effective way of encouraging business investment and economic recovery, without unduly distorting competition."
+Competition Commissioner Neelie Kroes said "The measure facilitates the access of firms affected by the credit crunch to investment and working capital loans, and represents an effective way of encouraging business investment and economic recovery, without unduly distorting competition."